scalar-labs/docs-scalardb/docs/3.11/scalardb-sql/getting-started-with-sql.md

-# Getting Started with Scalar DB SQL
+# Getting Started with ScalarDB SQL

-This document briefly explains how you can get started with Scalar DB SQL with a simple electronic money application.
+This document briefly explains how you can get started with ScalarDB SQL with a simple electronic money application.
 Here we assume Oracle JDK 8 and the underlying storage/database such as Cassandra are properly configured.
-Please see [Getting Started with Scalar DB](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md) for the details of how to configure the underlying storage/database.
+Please see [Getting Started with ScalarDB](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md) for the details of how to configure the underlying storage/database.

-From this point forward, we will assume that **scalardb.properties** that holds the configuration for Scalar DB exists.
+From this point forward, we will assume that **scalardb.properties** that holds the configuration for ScalarDB exists.

 Let's move to the `getting-started-with-sql` directory so that we can avoid too much copy-and-paste.
 ```shell